Fires on the Plain (2014 film): Production and themes

 Shinya Tsukamoto read the novel as a child and was taken with its power; he stated in an interview that he always wanted to make a movie version.
 He said that even his first movie, the 1989 cyberpunk film Tetsuo: The Iron Man, was influenced by Fires on the Plain; they both feature "normal" people who are drastically shaped by their environment.
+The film served as Tsukamoto's adaptation of the source material, not a remake of the 1959 film, with Tsukamoto himself stating his adaptation was "a cinematic expression of what I personally felt upon reading the original novel".

 Tsukamoto originally wanted to make "an epic movie, with a big budget" but was turned down by the companies he approached.
 He made the project completely self-funded as an independent film instead.
 Tsukamoto also made the film due to the renewed interest in revising Article 9 of the Japanese Constitution and potential military involvement: "I wanted to remind younger audiences, for whom the horrors of WWII are a distant memory and may feel war is OK, the consequences of going to war."
 The movie was released a few weeks before the 70th anniversary of Japan's surrender, commemorated on August 15 in Japan; Tsukamoto arranged for encore screenings to happen the next year for the 71st anniversary of the war's end as well.

 Release

 Fires on the Plain was selected to compete for the Golden Lion at the 71st Venice International Film Festival in 2014.
+It also served as the opening film of the 15th Tokyo Filmex, and was featured at the 23rd Raindance Film Festival.
 The film saw a wider release in the Japanese market in July 2015.